fizalihsan/fizalihsan.github.io/source/technology/angular.md

 > Falsy: `undefined`, `null`, `NaN`,`0`, `""` (any empty string), `false` (the boolean value)
 > Truthy: Any nonzero number, Any nonempty string, Any nonnull object or array, `true` (the boolean value)

-## Forms
+## Forms - Template-driven

-There are 2 primary mechanisms to create forms
+There are 2 primary mechanisms to create forms: Template-driven forms and Reactive forms.
-* Template-driven forms
-* Reactive forms

-### Template-driven forms
+Both are part of the core `@angular/forms` library, but are part of two different modules, `FormsModule` and `ReactiveFormsModule`

-* allows you to drive the logic of your application via your template.
-* The `FormsModule` adds the capability of using ngModel, which allows for two-way data binding in Angular.
+Template-driven forms allow you to drive the logic of your application via your template.
+The `FormsModule` adds the capability of using `ngModel`, which allows for two-way data binding in Angular.

 __Value and Event Binding Example__